 Instead of ending up in Cambodia, Polly spent a year in Thailand and she couldn’t have been happier – Thailand is the country her mother fled to those many years ago.
 Polly ('14, Psychology and Communication Studies) spent her time in Thailand teaching conversational English to 500 high school students each week and serving as an unofficial American cultural ambassador.
 She also absorbed as much of local culture and language as she could – which, to her delight, shares a lot with neighboring Cambodia and Laos.
 That proved valuable when she completed her Fulbright and moved to Cambodia for two months.

 “I was able to visit my mother’s rural village of Prey Veng and communicate with my family members for the first time.
 I believe life sometimes works in roundabout ways but you somehow still end up exactly where you are meant to be.
 I believe that is true with Thailand.”

 When she returned home, Polly applied to and was accepted into the University of Washington’s Master of Social Work program (ranked #1 worldwide), Johns Hopkins Master of Public Health program (ranked #1 in the nation), as well as the University of California, Los Angeles Master of Public Health program.
 After that, she and her mom flew back to Cambodia for a three-week adventure together.

 Political Science major Jesse Moore has made his mark over the past decade as a grassroots and political campaigner, and a communications strategist.
 Jesse has championed causes from higher education, to early childhood development, to healthcare reform, and even the election and re-election of Barack Obama as President of the United States – he also served in the Obama White House.
-Now, he's the Communications Manager for the Pop Culture Collaborative, a philanthropic resource, that serves to advance social justice and transformative change in the world.
+Now, he's the Principal Consultant at Common Thread Strategies, a boutique messaging and strategy development firm.